MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/7uzuGftSYKk?si=xt17EQguu4pg_PlV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></center>

 [This is very similar to the examples I have done in shadertoy.](https://www.shadertoy.com/view/dd33zf) It's a small texture, usually 32*32, with an embedding in each pixel.
 Those embeddings are interpolated at some point, concatenated and passed to a small neural network that magically transforms that into a higher resolution image.
 The interpolation here is also the one from [iq's article "improved texture interpolation"](https://iquilezles.org/articles/texture/), while that interpolation is "fake" and has 0 gradients at the pixel edges, if you gave the neural net a set of those, but offset by half a pixel, it can actually recreate a proper C2 continuous image without you needing bicubic interpolation!
 (I didn't came up with this, all credits to [Instant-NGP, Appendix A](https://nvlabs.github.io/instant-ngp/assets/mueller2022instant.pdf)) Surprisingly, my tests show that bicubic is actually somehow worse at representing images here, than this fake smooth interpolaiton.
-I suspect the neural net has an easier time at "distorting" bilinearly interpolated values, rather than cubically interpolated ones, as fewer voxels are influenced.
+I suspect the neural net has an easier time at "distorting" bilinearly interpolated values, rather than cubically interpolated ones, as fewer pixels are influenced.

 I used my Adam optimizer module to optimize the embedding image and the neural net, given a set of random samples from the original image.
 Of the interesting things, the gradients of the trilinear interpolation are just atomic adds to a tensor of the same shape as the embedding.
+It is probably as good as you can do it here anyway, given that the interpolation is at random unordered positions.

 ## N-body SPH with a custom sphere rasterizer